This article will give you all the goods on the SNAP entrance exam and share information about the SNAP you never knew.

 Soon after which the institutes will announce the list of shortlisted candidates by the third week of January while the final list of SNAP selected candidates will be announced in the fourth week of February.

 Note: It’s good to know that some of the institutes may also consider candidate’s profile who has exemplary past academic records and work experience.
 However, the weightage for each may vary from institute to institute.
-As of 2019, there are 16 SNAP participating institutes for the admission to postgraduate management programme offering 1800+ seats.
+As of 2019, there are 16 SNAP participating institutes for the admission to postgraduate management programme offering 1800+ seats, which will be the case for 2020 as well.